Email: lbassan@hks.harvard.edu

 Under Review

 "Praise from Peers Promotes Empathetic Behavior." (with Adeline Lo and Jonathan Renshon).
-R&R Nature Human Behavior
+Stage-1 In Principle Acceptance, Nature Human Behavior

 Outgroup bias is a well-documented and pernicious phenomenon, manifesting in negative attitudes and behavior towards outgroups.
 Empathy—taking the perspective and understanding the experiences of others—holds considerable promise for attenuating outgroup bias.
 Yet, engaging in empathy is costly and existing interventions to encourage it are expensive and difficult to scale.
 Through six pilots, we develop a non-invasive, low-cost, peer praise intervention that encourages empathetic behavior towards generalized “others” by stimulating positive emotions.
 This research tests the hypothesis that our peer praise intervention promotes empathetic behavior among white respondents in the U.S. towards black and Latino/a Americans, a context where racial/ethnic outgroup bias is particularly durable and pernicious.
 We (1) measure real choices to engage in empathy with outgroups (2) test whether effects of peer praise are durable using a panel design (3) explore downstream effects on attitudinal/behavioural support for historical civil rights and advocacy groups (UnidosUS, BLM).

 "Champions and Pariahs: Image Effects of Naming and Shaming."
-R&R Journal of Politics
+Stage-1 In Principle Acceptance, Journal of Politics

 How does international criticism shape attitudes towards foreign governments?
 Theories regarding `naming and shaming' often presuppose the impact of human rights criticism on reputations.
 However, previous research has primarily examined the consequences of shaming on the countries being targeted.
 In my study, I utilize a survey experiment conducted in the United States to investigate whether audiences in a third country (Country C) respond to human rights criticism directed by one country (Country A) towards another (Country B).
 In this pre-registered report, I posit that governments, by condemning human rights violators, can enhance their own global image while tarnishing the reputation of the targeted country.
 Furthermore, I contend that these effects are more pronounced when the criticizing country is an ally of the third-party audience, and when the target is its adversary.
 Additionally, I anticipate that shaming will influence the attitudes of third-party audiences towards their own country's adherence to international norms.